Pentagon withholding payments from six weapons makers

 DCMA began withholding 5 percent of payments from Sikorsky Aircraft, another United Technologies unit, starting September 6, for issues with direct costs and material accounting, he said.

 The agency started holding back 5 pct of payments from Northrop's Global Hawk program beginning August 27, for seven deficiencies involving direct costs and changes associated with revisions to its "estimates at completion," he said.
-The total amount withheld thus far was $584,000, Urban said.
+The total amount withheld thus far was $584,000 (365,983 pounds), Urban said.

 Lockheed's Aeronautics division is having 2 percent of payments withheld, effective August 30, when the rate was lowered from 5 percent, after the company made "significant progress: toward fixing the deficient system.